 Those of us who have no Kennedy legacy looming over us know that when we make mistakes we are alone in them.
 One must wonder what it would it be like if every mistake you made could be swept under the rug.
 What does that do to a person?
 It makes you a Ted Kennedy.

 I’ve known a few great men in my day and one thing they share is that they take action for what is right and what is right is never obscured by personal ambition or fear.
 Of course none of the great men I know belong to a Kennedy family, which is an entirely different kind of belonging.
 On some level, Ted Kennedy knew that someone was going to pick up the pieces for him.
 He knew he would not have to take full responsibility, that he could walk away unscathed or he could step back and repent.
 The former was, of course, more appetizing for him.

 Nevermind the idea that Democrats put this guy up on a pedestal and deemed him the Lion of the Senate, or that former Democratic Presidential candidates and others spoke of him fondly and with admiration.
-The film even goes beyond the fact that he still ran for President and campaigned in front of the whole nation.
+The film even goes beyond the fact that he still ran for President and campaigned in front of the whole nation after what he had done.
 The most poignant aspects of the film are the moments where you see his lack of humanity in full display.
 Then there are the moments where he's just about to experience grief or regret and he can't quite linger there long enough to change his conscience.
 As an audience member you yearn to see him repent and accept responsibility, but you're not granted that release.
 In the end, the film shows what cowardice looks like up close and behind the curtain.
 It’s a terrible sight.